Dennis DeYoung: 2000–2019: Post-Styx career

 In November and December 2008, DeYoung was a featured artist on the German Night of the Proms 20-city tour.
 He joined Robin Gibb, Tears for Fears, 10cc and Kim Wilde on the sold-out tour.
 He also accompanied Robin Gibb of the Bee Gees on piano performing "How Deep Is Your Love".

-On July 12, 2009, DeYoung was honored by his native city Chicago with the Great Performer of Illinois Award.
-Following the award ceremony in the Frank Gehry-designed Jay Pritzker Pavilion in Millennium Park in Chicago, DeYoung and his band performed many of Styx's hits in a free concert.
+On July 12, 2009, in his hometown Chicago, DeYoung was given a Great Performer of Illinois Award at "an annual festival in Millennium Park that celebrates best of art and culture in the State of Illinois Following the award ceremony in the Frank Gehry-designed Jay Pritzker Pavilion in the park, DeYoung and his band performed many of Styx's hits in a free concert.

-In 2010, DeYoung formed a new band dedicated to the music of Styx, adding guitarist and lead vocalist August Zadra and bassist-vocalist Craig Carter to join John Blasucci, guitarist Jimmy Leahey, Tom Sharpe (who left at the end of 2014 to continue his tenure with Mannheim Steamroller, and was replaced by Mike Morales), and wife Suzanne DeYoung in performing Styx hits "Renegade", "Blue Collar Man" and others as well as DeYoung's solo works.
+In 2010, DeYoung formed a band dedicated to the music of Styx, adding guitarist and lead vocalist August Zadra and bassist-vocalist Craig Carter to join John Blasucci, guitarist Jimmy Leahey, Tom Sharpe (who left at the end of 2014 to continue his tenure with Mannheim Steamroller, and was replaced by Mike Morales), and wife Suzanne DeYoung in performing Styx hits "Renegade", "Blue Collar Man" and others as well as DeYoung's solo works.

-On October 21, 2014, a 2CD + DVD and Blu-ray package, Dennis DeYoung...
-And the Music of Styx Live in Los Angeles, was released in the U.S. via Frontiers Records.
+On October 21, 2014, a 2 CD + DVD and Blu-ray package, Dennis DeYoung...
+And the Music of Styx Live in Los Angeles, was released in the US via Frontiers Records.
 The European release date was October 17, 2014.
 Also on October 21, 2014, a condensed version of this live concert package was broadcast on AXS TV Headliner Club Concert Series.
-The concert took place at the El Rey Theatre in Los Angeles, California on March 18, 2014.
+The concert took place at the El Rey Theatre in Los Angeles, California, on March 18, 2014.